-The facility has had allegations that required retaliation monitoring.
+The facility has had four allegations that required retaliation monitoring.
+One of the allegations did not have weekly check-ins due to the resident victim being released from the facility prior to the allegation and not housed at the facility.
 The facility provided the auditor with a copy of the Retaliation Monitoring Form.
 The form includes:

+- Date monitoring begins/ends

+- Type of monitoring

+- Staff assigned to monitor

+- Who's being monitored (resident or staff)

+- Reason for monitoring (victim, witness, cooperation w/ investigation)

+- Comments

-- Date monitoring begins/ends - Type of monitoring - Staff assigned to monitor - · Who's being monitored (resident or staff) - · Reason for monitoring (victim, witness, cooperation w/ investigation) - · Comments - 15-day, 30-day, 45-day, 60-day, 75-day, 90-day meeting and status check remarks - · Results from monitoring (no retaliation, retaliation found [address and protection measures], end monitoring [unfounded or resident left program], extend monitoring
+- Weekly meetings and status check remarks (13 weeks)

+- Results from monitoring (no retaliation, retaliation found-address and protection measures, end monitoring-unfounded or resident left program, extend monitoring)

-The completed monitoring forms document an affirmative check of disciplinary reports (number and types), changes in bed assignment (date of change if moved), negative performance review for staff, staff reassignment (date and location if reassigned).
-The form also documents that date of every status check.
+The completed forms document an affirmative check of disciplinary reports (number and types), changes in bed assignment (date of change if moved), negative performance review for staff, staff reassignment (date and location if reassigned).
+The facility provided the auditor with retaliation monitoring for three resident victims.